-qTranslate is another plugin for multilingual WordPress.
-It works much differently from WPML.
+The qTranslate plugin works completely different than WPML.
 Instead of having different languages in different posts, qTranslate places all languages in the same post.

 Single-Language Conversion (no WPML, strip all translations)

-If you’re using the qTranslate Importer plugin without WPML, the output will be a site with just one language.
+If you are using the qTranslate Importer plugin without WPML, the output will be a site with just one language.
 The conversion process will ask you which language you want to maintain.
 All other languages will be deleted from the site.

-This is useful if you’ve been experimenting with qTranslate and now you want to clean the database from all those language meta-tags.
+This is useful if you have been experimenting with qTranslate and now you want to clean the database from all those language meta-tags.

-At the end of the processing, all posts will have just the one language that you choose.
+At the end of processing, all posts will have just the one language that you choose.

 How it works: